Daniel Hardcastle: Audio Stories

 On 28 February 2025, Hardcastle announced that he had written a short Doctor Who story for Volume 13 of the Big Finish Short Trips.
 Hardcastle's story, 'Rise of the Eukaryans', which features the Eleventh Doctor and is read by Laura Aikman, is one of six short stories in Short Trips Volume 13: Tales from the Vortex releasing on 30 April 2025.

 Personal life

 Hardcastle is married to Rebecca Maughan, an artist who illustrated Fuck Yeah, Video Games.

-Hardcastle's father, Steve "Dad³" Hardcastle, with whom he has regularly collaborated, started a YouTube channel in 2013; it has accumulated more than 300,000 subscribers and 23 million total views.
+Hardcastle's father, Steve "Dad³" Hardcastle, with whom he has regularly collaborated, started a YouTube channel in 2013; it accumulated more than 300,000 subscribers and 23 million total views.
 He retired from making videos on 5 February 2024.

 Hardcastle studied astrophysics at the University of Leicester, but dropped out after the first year.